fukatani/rujaion/README.md

 Introduction
 ==============================
 Lightweight Rust IDE based on PyQt.
-(C++ feature is experimental)
+(C++ support is experimental)

-Since rujaion is simplified and specialized to competitive programming, user can concentrate on programming and can achieve best performance.
+This IDE is simplified and specialized to competitive programming, user can concentrate on programming and can achieve best performance.

 Testing with sample cases, debugging with test cases, and submission can be by one click.